 Database Autonomy Service (DAS) provides the key analysis feature.
-You can use this feature to view the information about hot keys and big keys in your database instance.
-For example, you can view the memory that is used by keys, how the keys are distributed in the memory, and the time at which each key expires.
-This way, you can optimize database performance based on the queried data.
-The key analysis feature also helps you prevent issues caused by unbalanced distribution of keys in the memory, such as out of memory and reduced performance.
+This feature allows you to view the information of hot keys and large keys in your database instance, such as the memory that is used by keys, the distribution of keys in the memory, and the expiration time of each key.
+This way, you can optimize database performance based on the obtained data.
+This feature also helps you prevent issues caused by unbalanced distribution of keys in the memory, such as insufficient memory and reduced performance.

-- The instance is an instance of ApsaraDB for Redis Community Edition whose major version is 5.0 or a performance-enhanced instance of ApsaraDB for Redis Enhanced Edition (Tair).
-For more information about the performance enhanced instance, see Performance-enhanced instances.
+- The instance is an instance of ApsaraDB for Redis Community Edition whose major version is 5.0 or later or a performance-enhanced instance of ApsaraDB for Redis Enhanced Edition (Tair).
+For information about performance-enhanced instances, see DRAM-based instances.

-- The minor version of the instance is the latest version.
-For more information about how to update the minor version of the instance, see Update the minor version.
+- The instance is updated to the latest minor version.
+For more information, see Update the minor version.

 - Log on to the DAS console.